Complete Guide to Estate and Gift Taxation

 a.
 Determining the estate income tax under available tax accounting methods and tax years; and

 b.
-Specify the use of Form 1310 for a decedent or a joint return for a decedent and their surviving spouse.
+Specify the use of Form 1310 for a decedent or a joint return for a decedent and his or her surviving spouse.

-6. Identify how to avoid penalties when filing a gift tax return, recognize gift splitting to reduce gift taxes, and recall special gift applications and traps noting ways to avoid their tax consequences.
+6. Identify how to avoid penalties when filing a gift tax return, recognize gift splitting to reduce gift taxes, and recall special gift applications and traps stating ways to avoid their tax consequences.

 After studying the materials in Chapter 18, answer the exam questions 188 to 200.